 Part of what I've always loved about it, maybe even before I started just studying films, is how the decision that Marty makes at the end is a repudiation of toxic masculinity, kind of.
-He rejects both his friends, who are like, 'Don't be with that girl.
-She's too ugly.'
-Eventually he's like, 'Hey, go eff yourself.
-I really like her,' and makes that decision for himself.
+He rejects both his friends, who are like, "Don't be with that girl.
+She's too ugly."
+Eventually he's like, "Hey, go eff yourself.
+I really like her," and makes that decision for himself.
 But he is also rejecting his family and his mom who don't want him to get married.
 So, he rejects both his family pressure and his friend group and makes a decision for himself in a really just beautiful, simple way.

-Written and Directed by: Aki Kaurismäki
+Directed and written by by: Aki Kaurismäki

 If you know Aki Kaurismäki's work, it's brutally dry, but very, very funny, and he often makes movies about isolated, lone wolf people and their interactions with community.
 This is probably his most optimistic film, but what I love about it — and him and his films in general — is that I think he's a secret romantic.
-In interviews, he just constantly s**ts on himself and says like, "No, I'm a terrible filmmaker and I'm a pessimist."
+In interviews, he just constantly shits on himself and says like, "No, I'm a terrible filmmaker and I'm a pessimist."
 He's so cynical, but I think he is somebody who is secretly a romantic, but it's couched in all this Finnish, it's-dark-half-the-year kind of cynicism.
 And this film is just a beautiful story about a community unexpectedly coming together to help a child find his family.

 Directed by: Jerry Zucker | Written by: Bruce Joel Rubin

 Ghost rules.
 I don't know that it would've been in my top five if I hadn't watched it again and again during the pandemic.
-I always loved it as a kid, but I was like, 'This movie holds up so hard and is so good and it lands all of its emotional beats.'
+I always loved it as a kid, but I was like, "This movie holds up so hard and is so good and it lands all of its emotional beats."
 As it relates to my own directing practice, I hope one day I can make a movie that is as funny, and thrilling, and emotional as Ghost.
 Because Whoopi Goldberg's performance is hilarious, and her and Patrick Swayze are such a funny, unlikely comedic duo.
 And then, it also hits you with those goosebumps.
 I shed a few tears watching it recently.

 Directed by: Miloš Forman | Written by: Milos Forman, John Guare, Jean-Claude Carrière and John Klein